rubybib/rubybib.org/index.md

 ## Parallelism and Concurrency

-* C. Ding, B. Gernhardt, P. Li, and M. Hertz **[Safe Parallel Programming in an Interpreted Language](http://polaris.cs.uiuc.edu/hpsl/abstracts/a7-ding.pdf)**.
+* C. Ding, B. Gernhardt, P. Li, and M. Hertz. **[Safe Parallel Programming in an Interpreted Language](http://polaris.cs.uiuc.edu/hpsl/abstracts/a7-ding.pdf)**.
 In Proceedings of the First Workshop on the High Performance Scripting Languages, 2015.
 <span class="tag tag-mri">MRI</span>

 * L. Lu, W. Ji, and M. L. Scott. **[Dynamic enforcement of determinism in a parallel scripting language](http://www.cs.rochester.edu/u/scott/papers/2014_PLDI_DPR.pdf)**.
 In Proceedings of the 35th Conference on Programming Language Design and Implementation (PLDI), 2014. ([source code](https://github.com/RB-DPR/RB-DPR))